 Strategic Plan Executive Committee members

 A Strategic Plan Executive Committee was formed in fall 2016 to provide overall oversight of the plan’s implementation.

-- Rick Gannotta — Chief Operating Officer
+- Rick Gannotta — Chief Executive Officer (co-chair)

 - Jay Sial — Chief Financial Officer